Americans enjoy buying things. We also love keeping things, even when we aren’t using them.

 Spend Money on Happiness

-As the saying going, money doesn’t make you happy.
+As the saying goes, money doesn’t make you happy.
 But the truth is: spending money the right way can actually make you happy.